20 Common Triggers of Hip Pain in Women

 Anatomy and Function of the Hip

-The hip joint is a ball-and-socket joint that plays a crucial role in movement and stability.
-It consists of:
+The hip joint is a ball-and-socket joint.
+It helps with movement and keeps the body steady.
+It is made of:

-Ligaments & Tendons: Provide stability and support to the joint
+Ligaments & Tendons: Help give the joint stability and support

 ✔ Walk, run, and climb stairs